dloscutoff/pip/Documentation/Regex operations.md

  - Pip Patterns are used both as regexes and as regex replacement strings.
  - In addition to back-references (e.g. `\1`), Pip replacement Patterns can contain `&`, which corresponds to the entire match (as in sed et al.).
+ - Many Pip regex operations set special variables similar to the ones in Perl, rather than the Python strategy of returning a match object encapsulating that information.

 ## Regex-building operations